afeefghannam89/fundamentals4puppet-training/README.md

 with puppet take a look at the Puppet Advanced training.

-In the training you will get basic knowlegde of the Domain-Specific-Language (DSL) of Puppet. install and configure Foreman to provide several ways of provisioning.
+In the training you will get basic knowlegde of the Domain-Specific-Language (DSL) of Puppet.

 Targeted audience are experienced Linux administrators in need of a configuration management solution for their systems.